qmolabucr/qntenna/README.txt

 qnttenna.py was written with a command line interface, full options can be seen using:
 > python qnttenna.py -h
-but the most basic use of the program is to process a file of spectrum data (see data format below).
+The most basic use of the program is to process a file of spectrum data (see data format below).
 For example, to process the included NREL-etr.txt file use the following command:
 > python qnttenna.py spectra\NREL-etr-visible.txt
 This will perform the calculation for absorber widths of 5,10,15,20,25,30 nanometers.